ogaclejapan/SmartTabLayout/README.md

 # How to use the utility

-Utility has two types available to suit the Android support library.
+Utility has two types available to suit the Android support library.

 * utils-v4 library contains the PagerAdapter implementation class for _android.support.v4.app.Fragment_
 * utils-v13 library contains the PagerAdapter implementation class for _android.app.Fragment_